Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the record-keeping obligations imposed by the SRA Accounts Rules 2019.
-Focus your revision on:
+For SQE1, you are required to understand the record-keeping obligations imposed by the SRA Accounts Rules 2019, with a focus on the following syllabus points:

 • the requirement to keep accurate, contemporaneous, and chronological accounting records for all client and business transactions